What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 - Suicidal or self-harming thoughts

-- Difficulty distinguishing what’s real vs. imagined
+- Difficulty distinguishing what is real vs. imagined

 How Long Does Drug-Induced Psychosis Last?